 LSU Veterinary School inducts new honor society members

-BATON ROUGE, LA—On February 28, twenty-eight people were inducted into the Tau Chapter of the Society of Phi Zeta at the LSU School of Veterinary Medicine.
+BATON ROUGE, LA—On February 13, twenty-seven people were inducted into the Tau Chapter of the Society of Phi Zeta at the LSU School of Veterinary Medicine.
 Phi Zeta is a national Veterinary Honor Society, the object of which is to recognize and promote scholarship and research in matters pertaining to the welfare and diseases of animals.
 The Tau Chapter of Phi Zeta was installed on March 30, 1977, with Dr. C.W.
 Titkemeyer as Chapter President.
 Phi Zeta is the abbreviation of the Greek word “Philozoi,” which means “love of animals.”

 Phi Zeta was originated in 1925 by a group of senior veterinary students in the New York State Veterinary College at Cornell University.
 With the assistance of a group of faculty members, including the Dean of the College, Dr. Veranus A. Moore, the Society was formally organized, and Dean Moore was elected as the first president in 1929 at a meeting in Detroit, Michigan.